 “Can you make this but in fleece?”

 They even paired a fresh-faced engineer with a product manager (a duo that would eventually become legend) to create what we now take for granted as Google Images.
+The immense efforts that went into creating the online product has gone unnoticed by the public.
 Today, if you search for ‘J-Lo green dress’, you’ll get a nostalgic trip back in time along with a reminder that pop culture can be as powerful as any algorithm.
+Go ahead, try it right now and come back.

 Developer break-time confessions